MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/print.md

 ---
-title: Printing in WebView2 apps
+title: Printing from WebView2 apps
-description: How to print a web page in a WebView2 app.
+description: How to print a webpage to a printer, PDF file, or PDF stream in a WebView2 app.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual